Loschia/kali_on_debian/README.md

 ## 🧪 Tested On
 - ✅ Debian 12
 - ✅ Ubuntu 22.04
-- ⏳ More distributions coming soon...
+- ⏳ More distributions coming soon... (feel free to report compatibility!)

 ---